[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 [

-Tsuruoka City Kamo Aquarium transformed into “Jellyfish Dream Hall”
+Tsuruoka City Kamo Aquarium transformed into the "Jellyfish Dream Hall"

-Located about 5km south of Yunohama Onsen, there is a large jellyfish tank that is said to be one of the largest in the world.
+Located about 5km south of Yunohama Onsen, it is home to a huge jellyfish tank that is said to be one of the largest in the world

-More than 50 types of jellyfish are on display, and the group dance of jellyfish illuminated by blue lights will give you a mysterious impression that you won't find at other aquariums.
+Over 50 types of jellyfish are on display, and the sight of them dancing in swarms illuminated by blue lights will give you a mystical feeling that you won't find at other aquariums

-You can enjoy a sea lion show in the courtyard outside the building, and there is also a feeding area for black-tailed gulls.
+Outside the building, in the courtyard, you can enjoy a sea lion show and there is also an area to feed black-tailed gulls

-In addition, there is Kamo Rain Beach, a man-made sandy beach and rocky shore nearby, where you can enjoy swimming.
+There is also Kamo Rain Beach nearby, an artificial sandy beach and rocky shore where you can enjoy swimming

 GOOGLE MAP